BillHertzing/Bill.Hertzing.github.io/_drafts/Welcome-to-the-Personal-section-of-my-site.md

 ### Example video

 Here is an example of a video.
+ToDo: embed a player so a user doesn't have to "open in new window"

 ![JoAnn skiing in costume on Closing Day at Park City Ski Resort  2021 04 11](https://www.dropbox.com/s/3vjhbk1ewf8u327/2021%2004%2011%20Park%20City%20Closing%20Day%20Capers.mp4?raw=1)